binxdqt/shopify-collection-hawk-analysis-tool/README.md

   <li>Choose between a single list view or sorted tab view,</li>
   <li>Configure your section so it only displays when a customer has a specific tag (such as an 'admin' tag),</li>
   <li>Disable the section while preserving settings,</li>
+  <li>Functions on any theme, although some graphical issues may exist on certain themes.</li>
 </ul>
 <p>Configure your theme section to instantly display products/collections that fit certain criteria:</p>
 <ul>